 Many other resources exist in the state.
 Individuals looking for help with citizenship classes, green cards and other aspects of government support should contact their local leaders and officials.

-Miami Immigration Attorneys Provide High-Quality Immigration Services
+Tampa Immigration Attorneys Provide High-Quality Immigration Services

 If you are seeking legal assistance regarding your decision to immigrate to Florida and the United States, an experienced and dedicated Miami investor visa lawyer of Colombo & Hurd can help.
 We provide clear guidance that is likely to achieve your immigration goals.
 To schedule a private immigration consultation at either our Miami or Florida offices call toll-free: 800-659-7142 or contact us online today.